Learning centre landscape photo

 Members of the public and students from non-SCONUL institutions

 For other visitors, there are different options that involve a small charge.
-Prior to arranging a visit, it is best to find out what's on offer and to prepare for your visit by first exploring what is available via the library catalogue or our materials and products collections.
+Prior to arranging a visit, it is best to find out what's on offer and to prepare for your visit by first exploring what is available via the our catalogue, library search or our materials and products collections.
+You may access this selection of visitor e-resources whilst on London Met campuses using your mobile device, although access for commercial activity is prohibited.

 Have a look at further information for alumni and other visitors and also check out our opening hours, contact details and site locations.